pchapin/scala/scalaness/README.rst

 build instructions.
 Next run ant on the build script in this folder to build scalaness.jar into the bin folder.

-In all of the sample folders, except the SpartanRPC sample, you will find a single source file named Main.scala.
+In all of the sample folders, except the SnowStorm sample, you will find a single source file named Main.scala.
 Compile this file using the Scalaness compiler in the usual way.
 For example

      scalac -cp ../bin/scalaness.jar -nowarn Main.scala